sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_alert_v2_change.md

 ## Import

-Event alerts can be imported using the alert ID, e.g.
+Change alerts can be imported using the alert ID, e.g.

 ```
-$ terraform import sysdig_monitor_alert_v2_event.example 12345
+$ terraform import sysdig_monitor_alert_v2_change.example 12345
 ```